Severson-Group/research-repo-template/README.md

 ## 5. Markdown Development Settings

 Configure your tools to help you be successful in writing Markdown Docs.
-[Visual Studio Code](https://code.visualstudio.com/) is highly recommended and the eLev Lab has a [KnowledgeBase Aricle on configuring and selecting extensions for VS Code](https://github.com/Severson-Group/KnowledgeBase/blob/main/tools/VS_Code.md).
+[Visual Studio Code](https://code.visualstudio.com/) is highly recommended and the eLev Lab has a [KnowledgeBase Article on configuring and selecting extensions for VS Code](https://github.com/Severson-Group/KnowledgeBase/blob/main/tools/VS_Code.md).

-### 5.1 Visual Studio Code markdownlint Extension Instructions
+### 5.1 Visual Studio Code markdownlint Extension

 Use the `markdownlint` extension in VS Code (Extension ID `DavidAnson.vscode-markdownlint`).